ktbyers/nxapi-plumbing/README.md

-A library for managing Cisco NX-OS devices through NX-API using JSON-RPC and XML.
-Originally, based on pynxos, but signficantly re-written.
+A low-level library for managing Cisco devices through NX-API using JSON-RPC and XML.